Heguanzi: Evaluations

 Prior to the 1973 discovery of the Mawangdui silk manuscripts, most scholarly assessments of the Heguanzi were negative, commonly finding faults with format and content inconsistencies, suspected plagiarism, textual corruption, and conflation of sources.

 The Tang scholar Liu Zongyuan (773–819) disparaged the Heguanzi as a forgery because chapter 12 has a passage, "Rhapsody of the Hero", virtually identical with the Han poet Jia Yi's famous c.
-174 BCE "Owl Rhapsody" Liu's Bian Heguanzi (辯鶡冠子, Disputing the Master Pheasant Cap) says:
+174 BCE "Owl Rhapsody" Liu's says:

 When I read Jia Yi's Owl Rhapsody I admired its verses.
 Yet scholars thought it was entirely taken from Heguanzi.
 In my comings and goings in the capital, I sought a copy of Heguanzi but did not find one.
 It was only when I arrived in Changsha that for the first time [805] I got ahold of this treatise.
 I read it.
 It consisted entirely of base and shallow statements.
 Only the bits (Jia) Yi had quoted were beautiful.
 Of the rest, nothing was acceptable.
 I think an amateur forged this treatise and he, instead, took the Owl Rhapsody to embellish it with literary style.
 It cannot be true that Yi took from it.

 Based on the Heguanzi chapter 12 context of a treatise on military tactics, the Owl Rhapsody passage is "very likely" a later addition to the text.
 In addition to inserting Jia Yi's rhapsody, a previous part of chapter 12 is nearly identical with a 284 BCE letter that Lu Zhonglian (魯仲連; 305–245 BCE) submitted to the king of Yan, as recorded in the Zhanguoce (Strategies of Qi).

 Even academics who were impressed or fascinated by the Heguanzi could not deny its obviously flawed text with missing and miswritten characters.
 The Tang poet and Confucian scholar, Han Yu (768–824) said that "after reading its expressions three times, I felt sorry that its characters were deficient and corrupt".
 In the description of the primary Heguanzi commentator Lu Dian, "Often, it seems like one who, scattered and confused, has no home.
 But its strange expressions and mysterious meanings are also numerous. ...
-The instances where the wording is deficient, corrupt, and impossible to check are many.".
+The instances where the wording is deficient, corrupt, and impossible to check are many".

 Han Yu remarked that Heguanzi "mixes [the ideas of] Huang-Lao and [Legalist] Forms-and-names" and Lu Dian's preface to the book says Heguangzi's "way is eclectic.
 The text he wrote is first rooted in Huang-Lao and branches out into Forms-and-names."
 So, proceeding from non-action, responsiveness, and reliance (hence "rooted in Huang-Lao") and applied to politics and administration (hence "branching out to Forms-and-names").